lauri-lyytikainen/corrosion-language/README.md

 - **Static Type System** - Compile-time type checking with intelligent type inference
 - **Functional Programming** - First-class functions, closures, and immutable data structures
 - **Recursion Support** - Fixed point operator (`fix`) enabling Y-combinator patterns
-- **Control Flow** - For loops with range iteration and collection processing
+- **Control Flow** - If/else expressions and for loops with range iteration and collection processing
 - **Interactive REPL** - Experiment with code in real-time
 - **Pattern Matching** - Destructure data with `fst`/`snd` for pairs and `head`/`tail` for lists
 - **Rich Comments** - Single-line (`//`) and multi-line (`/* */`) comment support